-A stude ent should NEVER : Share their Username and Password with anyone other than their Parents.
-Useanyone else's Username and Password.
-Obtain or assist anyone to obtain unauthorized access to the network.
-Post their or anyone else's personal information (i.e. address, email, telephone, etc.) Post private messages sent to them.
-TEACI HER AVAILABILITY AND RESPONSIVENESS beyond elemen and are start as nt student-teacher communication in the virtual learning environment requires commitment above and the traditional workday by staff in a brick-and-mortar environment, as communication is the critical to the success of the program.
-Instant Message (IM) communication and email are considered essential expected on a regular basis.
-Voice to voice communication is expected, at a minimum, during the initial well as at the end of the term. nakes the following commitments to its students, parents and schools: All email, voicemail and instant message communication will be responded to within 24-48 hours during the work week.
-Teachers will establish office hours and post them within the virtual classroom.
+Frequent student-teacher communication in the virtual learning environment requires commitment above and beyond the traditional workday by staff in a brick-and-mortar environment, as communication is the critical element to the success of the program.
+Instant Message (IM) communication and email are considered essential and are expected on a regular basis.
+Voice to voice communication is expected, at a minimum, during the initial start as well as at the end of the term.

+MVA makes the following commitments to its students, parents and schools:

+- All email, voicemail and instant message communication will be responded to within 24-48 hours during the work week. - Teachers will establish office hours and post them within the virtual classroom.
 During those hours, teachers will be available to answer phone calls, emails, and instant messages.
 Each request for correspondence will be answered in as timely of a fashion as possible with a minimum turnaround target of 24 hours.
-No response to a student/parent contact shall exceed 48 hours from the time of initiation.
-Teachers are expected to talk personally with each student and their parent at least once a month as well as at the beginning and end of the term.
-Teachers will update course announcement pages frequently.
-At the beginning of the course, each student will receive a Welcome Call / Orientation from their

-☐ Teachers will provide targeted and timely feedback to students on submitted assignments and completed assessments within a period of time not exceeding 72 hours.
+No response to a student/parent contact shall exceed 48 hours from the time of initiation. - Teachers are expected to talk personally with each student and their parent at least once a month as well as at the beginning and end of the term. - Teachers will update course announcement pages frequently. - At the beginning of the course, each student will receive a Welcome Call/Orientation from their teacher as well as required monthly calls. - Teachers will provide targeted and timely feedback to students on submitted assignments and completed assessments within a period of time not exceeding 72 hours.